Industry Awards:

 2026 PLMA Emeritus Award

-Co-Chairs who will recommend a deserving recipient to the PLMA Board of Directors.
+Nominations will be evaluated on merit by the PLMA Awards Co-Chairs who will recommend a deserving recipient to the PLMA Board of Directors.

 PLMA’s Board of Directors has determined that one Emeritus Award may be presented annually during the PLMA Spring Conference.